Hieromon/AutoConnect/mkdocs/acelements.md

 ### <i class="fa fa-caret-right"></i> name

 A `name` does not exist in the generated HTML.
-It provides only a means of accessing elements with the sketches.
+It provides only a means of accessing elements with the Sketches.

 ### <i class="fa fa-caret-right"></i> value